BiznetGIO/gundala/README.md

 ## Installing

-At the time g only undala support Python3 or newer.
+At the time gundala only support Python3 or newer.

 ``` bash
 pip3 install -e .